urbit/docs/userspace/tudumvc/agent-supported-hosting.md

 ## Learning Checklist {#learning-checklist}
 * What is the basic structure of a %gall agent?
-* How to add state to an agent.
+* How is state added to an agent?
 * What is `+dbug`?
 * What is a scry?
 * What does `=^` (tisket) do?